 Pre-diabetes is diagnosed by a blood test that checks your blood glucose level.

 Any blood glucose test that shows higher than normal blood glucose levels needs to be checked further.
 This is likely to involve an oral glucose tolerance test (OGTT).
 The results of the OGTT will show whether your blood glucose levels are in the normal, pre-diabetes or diabetes range.

-If you are diagnosed with pre-diabetes, you will have one or both of the following conditions:
+If you are diagnosed with pre-diabetes, you will have one or both of: